lbianchi-zerynth/docs-v3/docs/reference/apps/pages/Configurator/Advanced/Advanced.md

 ### Node Typology

-There are four types of Nodes Available:
+There are five types of Nodes Available:

 **Sensors**: